Lübeck Regional Court: Liability of the controller under Art. 82 GDPR in the event of a data leak

 1. Definition of damage and compensability of immaterial damage

 The court followed the previous case law of the European Court of Justice (ECJ), according to which non-material damage within the meaning of Art.
 82 GDPR could also lie in the justified concern of a possible misuse of data.
 There is no de minimis limit.
-The plaintiff's fears and concerns - for example about phishing attacks - were recognized as compensable non-material damage.
+The plaintiff's fears and concerns - for example about phishing attacks - were recognized as compensable immaterial damage.

 1. Assessment of damages